7-Cylinder Triple-Expansion Compound

 Other departures from the 655C include a narrower ashpan within the frames, which have been spread as far as possible, the placing of the air pumps one each side of the smokebox and a four-wheeled trailing bogie.
 With the reduced weight at the rear end, thanks to the shorter boiler and narrower firebox, two carrying axles were considered sufficient.
 The arrangement of the poppet valve gear for the rear cylinders gave rise to severe misgivings and led to their replacement with piston valves, those above the cylinders being for admission and those below for exhaust.

 Although construction of the engine was authorised in March 2009, actual work was not scheduled to start until the summer and finally completed in October.
-Trials of the 675A so far have borne out the optimism and confidence of Gorote and his team.
+Trials of the 675A bore out the optimism and confidence of Gorote and his team.
 On the notorious Rovniebera Bank, the prototype locomotive has already astonished observers with its haulage power, speed and efficiency.
 A load of 5800 tonnes was hauled steadily at 120 kmh, a total output of 6100 bhp, truly a record on European metals.

 Text and graphics © Norman Clubb 2009